CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 - Operating Systems:
     - Cumulus Linux 3.7.11 or later
     - Cumulus NetQ 2.4 or later (optional)
-    - Ubuntu 16.04 or 18.04

-    {{%notice note%}}

-Cumulus Networks has not tested other Linux distributions, like CentOS or RHEL.
+    - Ubuntu 16.04 or 18.04 (Cumulus Networks has *not* tested other Linux distributions, such as CentOS or RHEL)

-{{%/notice%}}

 - Software Packages:
     - Vagrant 2.2.4 or later
     - Libvirt